Skip to content

 return {"task_id": task_id}

-See Injection Patterns for the full comparison of injection approaches.
+auto_install=True is a convenience for applications that already use BackgroundTasks and want minimal migration effort.
+See Injection Patterns for a full comparison of injection approaches.

 TaskAdmin(app, task_manager, auth=("admin", "secret"))